 In Costa Rica you’ll hear the words “Pura Vida” many times.
 Pura Vida means Pure Life and it is not just a saying but a way of being in the country.
 You’ll find many yoga studios around Costa Rica and I would highly recommend going to a few.
-I brought a travel yoga mat and a plethora of light yoga pantsin my Costa Rica packing list so I could practice wherever I was.
+I brought a travel yoga mat so it’s on our Costa Rica packing list so we can practice wherever.

 We found that most Ticos could speak English very well, but it doesn’t hurt to practice your Spanish while in Costa Rica.
 Here’s a small pocket sized one.